Shirehampton: Trivia

 In the 1960s and 1970s a Dalek sat outside the Haven Master's building on the banks of the river Avon, just across from the Lamplighters public house.
-The Dalek used to face up river, so that boats coming from Bristol Docks to the Severn and Bristol Channel (not to mention the Pill Ferry) would have to pass under its nozzle.
+The Dalek used to face up river, so that boats coming from Bristol Docks to the Severn and Bristol Channel (not to mention the Pill Ferry) would have to pass under its manipulator arm.
 The Dalek was used to raise funds during at least one Shirehampton Carnival in (probably) the very late 1960s.
-For 6d, children could sit inside on the plain wooden slat and twiddle the nozzle for a few minutes apiece.
+For 6d, children could sit inside it on the plain wooden slat and twiddle the manipulator arm for a few minutes apiece.

 Both the Dalek and the Pill Ferry (as well as 'The Cockle Lady', who used to sell cockles in the High Street during the 1960s) are featured in the not-quite-children's book, Tabitha Miggins: Ship's Cat (on the Pill Ferry), by Shirehampton author, Mark Jones (writing as Philippa Perry).
 Note that the photograph on the rear jacket of the follow-up book, Further Adventures of Tabitha Miggins, Ship's Cat on the Pill Ferry (this time attributed to Mark Clinton Jones), shows a painted-out direction post in Pill that points the way to the "Shirehampton Ferry".
 This is a bit of a misnomer because it was known as 'the Pill ferry' on both sides of the river.